nathanielbd/blog/_posts/2019-11-20-getting-started-with-react-native.md

 ---
-title: Let's write React Native: Getting started
+title: Getting started with React Native
 ---

 React Native is a mobile application framework.
 It is open-source and allows you to develop web, Android, and iOS applications by writing code that is essentially React Javascript.